 How to Play Rabbit in Golf

-The Rabbit game is a fast-paced, easy-to-learn golf side game that adds a fun layer of competition to any round.
-It's sometimes called "Chase the Rabbit" and the concept is simple: win a hole to "catch" the rabbit, then hold onto it.
-If you can hold the rabbit for three consecutive holes, you keep the pool.
-If someone else wins a hole, the rabbit is loose again.
+The Rabbit game is a classic golf side bet that adds a fun layer of competition to any round.
+It's sometimes called "Chase the Rabbit" and the concept is simple: win a hole outright to "catch" the rabbit, then try to hold onto it.
+Whoever holds the rabbit at the end of hole 9 wins the front-nine pool, and whoever holds it at hole 18 wins the back-nine pool.

 Quick Facts